All the courses are now available in Broome Location as well.

 What is CPR or advanced resuscitation?

 Chest compressions are the second version of Advanced Resuscitation in Perth.
 The patient’s health depends on chest compressions.
 Because the heart isn’t beating, oxygen-rich blood, mainly delivered by rescue breaths, can’t get around the body.
-By practicing chest compressions, you can act as a manual pump, taking the place of your heart.
+By practising chest compressions, you can act as a manual pump, taking the place of your heart.
 You are the heart, which circulates blood throughout the body.

 When does one need advanced resuscitation in Perth?